James E. Ousley Sells 5,556 Shares of Identiv, Inc. (NASDAQ:INVE) Stock

-Identiv, Inc. (NASDAQ:INVE) Director James E. Ousley sold 5,556 shares of the stock in a transaction on Friday, October 29th.
-The shares were sold at an average price of $18.95, for a total transaction of $105,286.20.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
+Identiv, Inc. (NASDAQ:INVE) Director James E. Ousley sold 5,556 shares of the company’s stock in a transaction on Wednesday, November 3rd.
+The stock was sold at an average price of $23.54, for a total transaction of $130,788.24.
+The transaction was disclosed in a filing with the SEC, which can be accessed through this link.

-Identiv (NASDAQ:INVE) last posted its quarterly earnings results on Tuesday, August 3rd.
-The technology company reported ($0.01) EPS for the quarter, topping the Zacks’ consensus estimate of ($0.05) by $0.04.
-The firm had revenue of $23.99 million for the quarter, compared to analysts’ expectations of $22.69 million.
-Identiv had a net margin of 0.43% and a negative return on equity of 5.79%.
+Identiv (NASDAQ:INVE) last released its quarterly earnings data on Tuesday, November 2nd.
+The technology company reported $0.09 earnings per share for the quarter, topping the consensus estimate of $0.05 by $0.04.
+Identiv had a net margin of 2.56% and a negative return on equity of 0.81%.
+During the same quarter last year, the business posted $0.01 EPS.

-Several equities research analysts have recently weighed in on INVE shares.
-B. Riley increased their target price on shares of Identiv from $22.00 to $26.00 and gave the company a “buy” rating in a research note on Monday, September 20th.
-Zacks Investment Research downgraded shares of Identiv from a “buy” rating to a “hold” rating in a research note on Friday, August 6th.
-Finally, Lake Street Capital increased their target price on shares of Identiv from $20.00 to $24.00 and gave the company a “buy” rating in a research note on Tuesday, September 28th.
+A number of analysts have weighed in on INVE shares.
+Zacks Investment Research downgraded shares of Identiv from a “buy” rating to a “hold” rating in a report on Friday, August 6th.
+B. Riley raised their price objective on shares of Identiv from $26.00 to $31.00 and gave the stock a “buy” rating in a report on Wednesday.
+Finally, Lake Street Capital raised their price objective on shares of Identiv from $20.00 to $24.00 and gave the stock a “buy” rating in a report on Tuesday, September 28th.

 Identiv, Inc engages in the provision of physical security and secure identification solutions.
 Its products include physical access control and video, logical access control, credentials, and RFID inlays and tags.
 The firm serves the government, healthcare, airports and aviation, and education.
 It operates through the Identity and Premises segments.